The Some no Komichi is a three-day event held in late February showcasing traditional Japanese textile dyeing techniques.

 As this event is frequented by many kimono enthusiasts, you can also expect to see a number of people dressed up in traditional wear.

 Tip: Explore the back streets to find local shops and stalls, more noren and participate in dye workshops.
 Check out Futaba-en for an interesting look into traditional dyes (free) and to make your own stencil postcard (500 yen).

 Overall, the Some no Komichi is an easily accessible and interesting glimpse into another era and the artisans who continue to keep the area's rich traditions alive.
 You'll no doubt leave with an added appreciation for the skills and craftsmanship behind the fabrics and designs you see across the country.

 The Some no Komichi is held in Nakai and can be accessed by the Seibu-Shinjuku line and Toei Oedo subway line.
 It is a free event held annually over three days in late February.
-Check the Some no Komichi official website for dates and more information (Japanese only).
+This year's dates: 23-25 February 2018.
+Check the Some no Komichi official website for more information (Japanese only).